 Self-employed people or business owners who do not have a regular employer and therefore have to pay their entire health insurance premium on their own may choose a high deductible in order to save in monthly contributions.
 When deciding on German private health insurance, keep in mind that self-employed people who do not pay into German social security can have a much higher deductible than employed people.

 The second major deciding factor regarding what is the best private health insurance in Germany is the coverage.
 It should be the only reason why anyone would opt for a German private health insurance.
 After looking at the coverage you can decide if you are willing to pay for that particular coverage.
 Please do not switch to the private health insurance simply because it is cheaper.

 If you compare German public health insurance vs German private health insurance only for the money and not because of coverage, you will most likely select the cheapest German private health insurance plan there is.
 The cheaper the private health insurance plan, the lower the quality, and the more the monthly premiums will rise over the years.

 If you are young and your plan is to leave Germany within the next few years again, you can opt for a cheap plan with low quality that will raise premiums fast and high.
 Everybody else who plans to be in Germany for decades or even for the rest of his life should opt for at least a mid-range plan in terms of quality to keep their health insurance premiums stable over time.

 Take advantage of the benefits of the German private health insurance system.
 You can choose your insurance coverage almost as freely as you wish.
-While the public health insurance offers the same coverage to everyone (e.g. same dental coverage), you can choose higher coverage in the private health insurance in Germany.
+While public health insurance offers the same coverage to everyone (e.g. same dental coverage), you can choose higher coverage in private health insurance in Germany.
 You can even waive the coverage you don’t want to save on premiums.